Children and animal safety.

 Children should not be allowed to handle stressed or sick animals.

-Animals should not be allowed around or near infants and toddlers.
+Animals should not be allowed near infants and toddlers.

 Animals should not be accessible to children with pet allergies.